 Forest Gardening / Food Forests Design Course

-The overall aim of this 2½ day course is to give you an overview of how to design, implement and maintain a temperate forest garden or food forest.
+The overall aim of this course is to give you the confidence to design, implement and maintain a temperate forest garden or food forest.

 Course location: Dartington, Devon, UK.